KhronosGroup/Vulkan-Hpp/README.md

 With PR [#2226](https://github.com/KhronosGroup/Vulkan-Hpp/pull/2226), the return type of `vk::raii::Device::acquireNextImage2KHR` and `vk::raii::SwapchainKHR::acquireNextImage` changed from `std::pair<vk::Result,uint32_t>` to the equivalent `vk::ResultValue<uint32_t>`

 ## Usage

 ### namespace vk

-To avoid name collisions with the Vulkan C API, the C++ bindings reside in the `vk` namespace.
+To avoid name collisions with the Vulkan C API, the C++ bindings reside in the `vk::` namespace.
 The following rules apply to the new naming:

-* All functions, enums, handles, and structs have the `Vk` prefix removed.
-In addition to this the first letter of functions is lower case.
+- All functions, enums, handles, and structs have the `Vk` or `vk` prefix removed.
+Furthermore, the first character of function names is always lowercase.
+For example:
-  * `vkCreateInstance` can be accessed as `vk::createInstance`.
+  - `vkCreateInstance` corresponds to `vk::createInstance`.
-  * `VkImageTiling` can be accessed as `vk::ImageTiling`.
+  - `VkImageTiling` corresponds to `vk::ImageTiling`.
-  * `VkImageCreateInfo` can be accessed as `vk::ImageCreateInfo`.
+  - `VkImageCreateInfo` corresponds to `vk::ImageCreateInfo`.
-* Enums are mapped to scoped enums to provide compile time type safety.
+- Enums are mapped to scoped enums to provide compile time type safety.
 The names have been changed to 'e' + CamelCase with the `VK_` prefix and type infix removed.
 If the enum type is an extension, the extension suffix has been removed from the enum values.

-In all other cases the extension suffix has not been removed.
+In all other cases, the extension suffix has not been removed.

+For example:

-  * `VK_IMAGETYPE_2D` is now `vk::ImageType::e2D`.
+- `VK_IMAGETYPE_2D` is now `vk::ImageType::e2D`.
-  * `VK_COLOR_SPACE_SRGB_NONLINEAR_KHR` is now `vk::ColorSpaceKHR::eSrgbNonlinear`.
+- `VK_COLOR_SPACE_SRGB_NONLINEAR_KHR` is now `vk::ColorSpaceKHR::eSrgbNonlinear`.
-  * `VK_STRUCTURE_TYPE_PRESENT_INFO_KHR` is now `vk::StructureType::ePresentInfoKHR`.
+- `VK_STRUCTURE_TYPE_PRESENT_INFO_KHR` is now `vk::StructureType::ePresentInfoKHR`.
-* Flag bits are handled like scoped enums with the addition that the `_BIT` suffix has also been removed.
+- Flag bits are handled like scoped enums with the addition that the `_BIT` suffix has also been removed.

 In some cases it might be necessary to move Vulkan-Hpp to a custom namespace.
 This can be achieved by defining `VULKAN_HPP_NAMESPACE` before including Vulkan-Hpp.

 ### Handles

-Vulkan-Hpp declares a class for all handles to ensure full type safety and to add support for member functions on handles.
+Vulkan-Hpp declares a class for all handles to ensure full type safety, and adds support for member functions on handles.
 A member function has been added to a handle class for each function which accepts the corresponding handle as first parameter.
 Instead of `vkBindBufferMemory(device, ...)` one can write `device.bindBufferMemory(...)` or `vk::bindBufferMemory(device, ...)`.

 ### namespace vk::raii

 There is an additional header named [`vulkan_raii.hpp`](vulkan/vulkan_raii.hpp) generated.
 That header holds raii-compliant wrapper classes for the handle types.
 That is, for e.g. the handle type `VkInstance`, there's a raii-compliant wrapper `vk::raii::Instance`.
 Please have a look at the samples using those classes in the directory [RAII_Samples](RAII_Samples).

 ### C/C++ Interop for Handles